Counterculture of the 1960s: Avant-garde art and anti-art

 The Situationist International was a restricted group of international revolutionaries founded in 1957, and which had its peak in its influence on the unprecedented general wildcat strikes of May 1968 in France.
 With their ideas rooted in Marxism and the 20th-century European artistic avant-gardes, they advocated experiences of life being alternative to those admitted by the capitalist order, for the fulfillment of human primitive desires and the pursuing of a superior passional quality.
 For this purpose they suggested and experimented with the construction of situations, namely the setting up of environments favorable for the fulfillment of such desires.
 Using methods drawn from the arts, they developed a series of experimental fields of study for the construction of such situations, like unitary urbanism and psychogeography.
 They fought against the main obstacle on the fulfillment of such superior passional living, identified by them in advanced capitalism.
 Their theoretical work peaked on the highly influential book The Society of the Spectacle by Guy Debord.
 Debord argued in 1967 that spectacular features like mass media and advertising have a central role in an advanced capitalist society, which is to show a fake reality to mask the real capitalist degradation of human life.
 Raoul Vaneigem wrote The Revolution of Everyday Life which takes the field of "everyday life" as the ground upon which communication and participation can occur, or, as is more commonly the case, be perverted and abstracted into pseudo-forms.

 Fluxus (a name taken from a Latin word meaning "to flow") is an international network of artists, composers and designers noted for blending different artistic media and disciplines in the 1960s.
 They have been active in Neo-Dada noise music, visual art, literature, urban planning, architecture, and design.
 Fluxus is often described as intermedia, a term coined by Fluxus artist Dick Higgins in a famous 1966 essay.
 Fluxus encouraged a "do-it-yourself" aesthetic, and valued simplicity over complexity.
 Like Dada before it, Fluxus included a strong current of anti-commercialism and an anti-art sensibility, disparaging the conventional market-driven art world in favor of an artist-centered creative practice.
 As Fluxus artist Robert Filliou wrote, however, Fluxus differed from Dada in its richer set of aspirations, and the positive social and communitarian aspirations of Fluxus far outweighed the anti-art tendency that also marked the group.

-In the 1960s, the Dada-influenced art group Black Mask declared that revolutionary art should be "an integral part of life, as in primitive society, and not an appendage to wealth."
+In the 1960s, the Dada-influenced art group Black Mask declared that revolutionary art should be "an integral part of life, as in primitive society, and not an appendage to wealth".
 Black Mask disrupted cultural events in New York by giving made up flyers of art events to the homeless with the lure of free drinks.
-After, the Motherfuckers grew out of a combination of Black Mask and another group called Angry Arts.
-Up Against the Wall Motherfuckers (often referred to as simply "the Motherfuckers", or UAW/MF) was an anarchist affinity group based in New York City.
+Afterwards, Up Against the Wall Motherfucker (often referred to as simply "the Motherfuckers", or UAW/MF), an anarchist affinity group based in New York City, grew out of a combination of Black Mask and another group called Angry Arts.